ironboy/react-rapide/README.md

-An example of how to divide your app into components
+An example of how to divide your app into components.